teapot9/fand/README.rst

 Raspberry Pi client
 ^^^^^^^^^^^^^^^^^^^

-The :mod:`clientrpi <fand.clientrpi>` module will connect to a server and get a fan speed from it.
+The clientrpi_ module will connect to a server and get a fan speed from it.
 It will then set the fan speed with a PWM signal through the GPIO interface of the Pi.